 The nurse will check your wound 10-14 days after your surgery.
 I will then see you 6-8 weeks thereafter, to check the healing progress and scars.

 I will assess the final shape and overall outcome of the operation 6-8 months after surgery.

 You will experience swelling, bruising, and discomfort for the first few days.
 However, any pain experienced is adequately controlled by taking the recommended painkillers on a regular basis.
 You should therefore ensure that you take all the medications as prescribed.

 It usually takes 1-2 weeks to get back to doing light, daily activities.
 It might take up to 4 weeks to return to full physical activities.
 You should wear a well-fitted pressure vest and refrain from any upper body physical exercise for the 6 weeks following surgery.

 Are There Any Alternatives?

-That would depend on your aims and expectations, which are better measured and discussed during the consultation.
-Non-surgical options for the treatment include treating any identifiable cause such as treating tumours and hormone imbalances, or stopping medications, steroids, hormones, and drugs that might be the cause.
-Tamoxifen is an anti-estrogen tablet used for the treatment of gynaecomastia with variable response rates.
-For women looking to augment their breasts, I provide skilled breast augmentation procedures.
+Whether gynaecomastia surgery uk is the best option for you depends on your aims and expectations, which are discussed during the consultation.
+Non-surgical options include treating any identifiable cause - such as hormone imbalances - by changing medications, steroid use; hormones, and any drugs that might be the cause.
+For example, Tamoxifen is an anti-estrogen tablet used for the treatment of gynaecomastia, which is known to have variable response rates.